evan-brass/sqlite.js/README.md

 	* Modify how values are bound via the Bindable and Resultable traits in `sql.mjs/value.js`
 	* Write your own implementation of custom VFS support.
 Look at `sql.mjs/vfs/custom.js` to learn how.
 	* Directly call sqlite3 functions via `sql.mjs/sqlite.js` and `sql.mjs/sqlite_def.js`
+* Two VFS implementations
+	* An HTTP VFS that uses HTTP range queries (if supported by the server) to incrementally query a database
+		* Read-only
+		* Works in browsers or Deno (uses the fetch api)
+	* A browser VFS that operates on FileSystemFileHandle's and FileSystemDirectoryHandle's
+		* Uses a virtual filesystem composed of file handles stored in an indexedDB database